Intermittent Fasting

 *

-My friend, Anna, improvises charcuterie when I visit.
-We kick back in old lawn chairs, rest our feet on the wide cedar planks of the garden bed, and share hunks of marbled salami cut with a pruning knife wiped clean on the leg of her jeans.
+My friend, Anna, improvises a charcuterie board when I visit.
+We kick back in old lawn chairs, rest our feet on the wide cedar planks of the garden beds, and share hunks of marbled salami cut with her pruning knife, wiped clean on the leg of her jeans.

 Try this, she says, and pops a ground cherry from its paper husk.
-It glows yellow in my palm, tastes sour and tropical.
-Check it out, she says, rubbing leaves of Korean mint between her thumb and forefinger, filling the air with the scent of licorice before mashing it between her teeth.
+It glows yellow in my palm, tastes tropical.
+Check it out, she says, rubbing leaves of Korean mint between her thumb and forefinger, filling the air with smell of licorice.

 I crack the tab of a skunky IPA, 16oz split between two mugs brimming with foam, the back of our necks reddening in the sun.
 Chickens aerate the soil, gobble the scratch we toss in front of them.
-Tiny dinosaurs, Anna remarks, and wonders if we’d run from them if they were suddenly the size of trucks.
+Tiny dinosaurs, Anna remarks, and points out how we’d have to run from them if they were suddenly the size of trucks.

-We identify wildflowers, walk for the sake of walking, talk about mothering, our fathers, fathering.
-We eyeball traffic, count how many people drive by while staring at their phones.
-We talk about our ongoing affairs with various technologies.
+We identify wildflowers, walk for the sake of walking, talk about moms, mothering, our fathers, fathering.
+We eyeball traffic, count how many people drive by distracted by their phones.
+We talk about various technologies and the ways in which we’ve committed to staying Luddites.
+We talk about the smell of books.
+Dust mites.

-I tell Anna about my daughter’s favorite book, a story about Baba Yaga, a witch of Slavic lore famous for her repulsive nose.
-Her hut stands on stilts made of chicken legs, and her black cat salivates while she cooks up children she’s stolen from warm, safe homes.
+I tell Anna about my daughter’s favorite book, a story about Baba Yaga, the witch of Slavic lore famous for her repulsive nose.
+Her house is built on chicken legs, meaning it can run through the forest and relocate when necessary.
+Her black cat salivates watching Baba Yaga cook up the children she’s stolen from warm homes.
+The book is demented, and wonderful.

-Anna snorts, matches this with her son’s favorite book - a Russian tale about a nose that flees a man’s face and makes a life of its own.
+Anna snorts, tells me about her son’s favorite book - a Russian satire about a nose that flees a man’s face and makes a life of its own.
 Noshe! her toddler requests, nauseating her every time she arrives at the part of the story where the nose is discovered in a loaf of sourdough.

 We talk about men’s noses, how beguiling they can be.
-We talk about disappointment, bird behavior, the five flavors, our hatred of the winter wind.
+We talk about how to deal with disappointment, funny bird behavior, the five flavors, and our hatred of the winter wind.

-Back inside, Anna clears a spot on the kitchen table and shares a pop-up book she’s made by hand, each snip of her scissors dimensionally dizzying, terrifically precise.
+Back inside, Anna clears a spot on the kitchen table and shares a pop-up book she’s made by hand, each snip of her scissors dizzying and precise.

 *